 Chapter 3 of Part 1

 What was Nellcôte like?
 It felt like paradise.
-The house, the gardens, the cool people, the sea, the sunshine, the music and of course the amazing food, courtesy of the chef, Gérard.
+The gardens, the house, the cool people, the sea and sunshine.
+The music and of course the amazing food, courtesy of the chef, Gerard.
 There were big full house lunches of Cordon Bleu cooking where everyone sort of leapt in and helped themselves.
-Marlon had a few interesting eating habits as a toddler and Keith would defend his right to do whatever he wanted.
+Marlon had a few interesting eating habits as a very young toddler and Keith would defend his right to do whatever he wanted.
 Marlon would pick up a whole slab of butter and try to eat it, creating quite a mess.
 His other odd taste was for ants, which he’d pick off a leaf and of which there were many on the grounds.

 Until we arrived at the Cannes film festival I had no real idea of how big was the storm around the eye of this particular hurricane we had flown into at Nellcôte, how madly famous our hosts were.
 Walking into the reception at the Cannes film festival was like walking into an avalanche of photographers – flash bulbs going off in our faces.
 Although alarming at first, it wasn’t a bad feeling and I imagine if you were a rock star you could very easily get used to it.

 The first clear memory I have of the flight over from London to Nice was at the check-in counter at Heathrow airport.
 Tommy was schmoozing with the airport attendant who was helping us.
 This was pretty standard fare for dad.
 Although I did notice that on this occasion he’d turned it up all the way.
 A huge smile appeared on the attendant’s face in response to dad’s winning grin which suddenly dropped as he turned to look down at me and noticed something around my neckline.
 Apparently the masking tape he’d used to strap the couple of kilos to our bodies had come loose on mine and was riding up over the top of my sweatshirt.